No results were found...

 Choosing which subscriber group to show dynamic content to

-That’s why we’ve included a column in our marketing calendar that you can use to name the people responsible for creating and reviewing the email.
+Our marketing calendar includes a column you can use to name the people responsible for creating and reviewing the email.
 That way, everyone is clear about their roles, and there won’t be any last-minute panics about who was supposed to be doing what!

 When drafting and reviewing the email content, take a minute to read this handy guide on crafting content that people care about, to make sure your newsletter is ticking all the boxes.